Madrid: Which Wineries You Can Visit By Train?

 How to get there: Real Sitio de Ventosilla, Carretera CL-619 Km.
 66.1, 09443 Gumiel de Mercado (Burgos).
 From Madrid Avenida de America Bus Station, take the Alsa bus to Aranda de Duero.
 2 hours ride.
 Once in Aranda, add 15-minute taxi ride.

 Pesquera: 40 years of experience in fine winemaking have led to heaps of international awards and recognition.
 The Pesquera Group includes four different wineries: Tinto Pesquera, Condado de Haza, El Vinculo and Dehesa La Granja.
-Guided tour to any of the four can be booked either at [email protected] or at +34 983 870037.
+Guided winery tour and wine tasting to any of the four wineries can be booked either at [email protected] or at +34 983 870037.
 Make sure to check out their restaurants located at each of the wineries!
 Address: Calle Real, 2, 47315 Pesquera de Duero (Valladolid).
 Once in Valladolid station, you can take the bus La Regional V.S.A. to Pesquera de Duero, 1 hour and 15-minute ride.
 More info at La Regional V.S.A.

 Matarromera: located in Valbuena de Duero, the winery is another interesting example of Ribera del Duero wines.
 Surrounded by lush vineyards, it includes subterranean cellars where its wines age slowly over time.
-Guided visits from Monday to Saturday, 10am-7pm.
+Guided winery visits and wine tastings from Monday to Saturday, 10am-7pm.
 Winery shop available to purchase wines.
 Booking at [email protected].
 Address: Ctra. de Renedo-Pesquera, Km 30 Valbuena de Duero, 47359 Valladolid.
 Once in Valladolid, add 30-minute taxi ride to the winery.

 How to get there: the three wineries can be reached by taking the Avant or Alvia fast trains to Valladolid from Madrid Chamartin train station.
 1 hour and 10-minute ride.
 From 23 €/person up, depending on the train and schedule.
 More info at Renfe.

 Pago de Los Capellanes: one kilometer far from the village of Pedrosa de Duero (Burgos), the winery is an amazing modern facility surrounded by old hazelnuts trees.
 Its vineyards only grow the best clones of Tempranillo to produce a selection of five wines with distinctive character and finesse.
-Guided tours are offered with a final wine tasting from Monday-Saturday at 12pm or at 17pm, Sunday at 12pm.
+Guided winery tours are offered with a final wine tasting from Monday-Saturday at 12pm or at 17pm, Sunday at 12pm.
 For more information and booking: [email protected] .

 How to get there: Camino de la Ampudia s/n, 09314 Pedrosa de Duero (Burgos).
 From Madrid Moncloa Transport Interchange station, take the Sepulvedana Transporte de Viajeros S.L. bus to Peñafiel.
 2 hours and 25-minute ride.
 From 16.54 €/person up.
 Once in Peñafiel, add a 30-minute taxi ride to the winery.